Peach State Rail Network a Boon to Businesses and Consumers

 decrease

-That means the average rail customer today can ship nearly twice as much freight for about the same price it paid more than 30 years ago.
+That means the average rail customer today can ship significantly more freight for about the same price they paid 40 years ago.